MitocGroup/www/policy/POL-002-acceptable-use-policy.md

 ## 4.2	Security and Proprietary Information

-4.2.1	All mobile and computing devices that connect to the internal network must comply with the Minimum Access Policy.
+4.2.1	All mobile and computing devices that connect to the internal network must comply with the POL-017 - Access Control Policy.

 4.2.2	System level and user level passwords must comply with the Password Policy.
 Providing access to another individual, either deliberately or through